josephburgess/cv/README.md

 #### Technically minded problem solver

+Ever since I got my hands on my first Windows 3.1 PC in the 90s, I have been captivated by the incredible possibilities of computing and tech.
+I've always been eager to learn and have even built PCs for myself and my loved ones, while leveraging my coding and scripting skills to streamline everyday tasks.
+The thrill of learning never fades for me, and I'm always looking for new ways to challenge myself.

 My first computer was a Windows 3.1 PC in the 90s.
 Since then I have had a strong passion for computing and tech.
 I have frequently built PCs for myself and friends and family and used coding and scripting to automate tasks for convenience.

-Whenever I upgrade my PC the old box becomes the new NAS Home server, having taught myself to use Docker to self-host my media and cloud data.
-I also use services such as IFTT to automate and improve interactions between home devices.
+## Inquisitive tinkerer with a knack for automation!

+When I'm not busy building computers or learning new programming languages, I enjoy tinkering with home devices and finding ways to make them work smarter and better together.
+Services like IFTTT have been a game-changer for me, and I'm always on the lookout for new tools and resources to streamline and optimize my tech setup.

 #### Business savvy communicator